 Write for the Sojourners Online Publication

+Yes!
 Submissions for online publication should be no more than 1,000 words in length and should directly address the intersection of faith and justice.
 Before submitting, please acquaint yourself with our material.
 We reserve the right to edit for length and clarity.
-Please email finished submissions for online publication to our submissions editor with the words "submission" in the subject line.
+Please email finished submissions for online publication to firstname.lastname@example.org with the word "submission" in the subject line.
 Include a one- or two-sentence biography and a headshot.

 Write for Sojourners Magazine

-For feature articles for Sojourners magazine, please send a query of 400 words or less in the body of an email (no attachments) to firstname.lastname@example.org.
+For feature articles for Sojourners magazine, please send a query of 400 words or fewer in the body of an email (no attachments) to firstname.lastname@example.org.

-Queries should briefly describe the article you are proposing to write, and include your contact information as well as a 2 or 3-sentence bio.
+Queries should briefly describe the article you are proposing to write and include your contact information as well as a two- or three-sentence bio.
 Please do NOT send the entire proposed manuscript.
-We generally respond to all queries within 6-8 weeks; thanks for your patience.
+We generally respond to all queries within six to eight weeks; thanks for your patience.

 We especially welcome queries from writers of color and other underrepresented groups.

-Our feature articles are typically 1800-2000 words.
+Our feature articles are typically 1,800-2,000 words.
 We do not publish material that has been previously published, including on blogs and online publications.
-We assume all queries submitted to us are original and unpublished, and submitted exclusively to us.
+We assume all queries submitted to us are original, unpublished, and submitted exclusively to us.
 If your material is copyrighted, we assume you are authorizing us to publish it.
 Unless otherwise indicated, we also assume full reprint permission (in all media including various electronic media) of any item we publish.
-North American serial rights to the article include electronic rights and posting on our Web page (sojo.net).
+North American serial rights to the article include electronic rights and posting on our Web site (sojo.net).
 We reserve the right to accept, edit, or reject any article submitted.

-For books, music, and reviews: Please send to the Review Editor at the street address below by post or via email@example.com .
+For books, music, and reviews: Please send to the Review Editor at Sojourners (408 C St. NE, Washington, DC 20002) or to email@example.com.

 For Poetry submissions to the magazine: